 8. Maple Syrup Festival at Bruce’s Mill

-Special family-friendly activities on weekends and throughout March Break during the maple sugar season at Bruce’s Mill include maple syrup making demonstrations, horse drawn carriage rides, food trucks and more!
+Special family-friendly activities on weekends and throughout March Break (and also on the Easter long weekend in 2026) during the maple sugar season at Bruce’s Mill include maple syrup making demonstrations, horse drawn carriage rides, food trucks and more!
+Entertainment schedule available online.

 Treewalk Village, the park’s treetop trekking adventure park of magical treehouse villages for kids, will be open during the Maple Syrup Festival as well.
 Additional fee required.
 Ideal for ages 3-8.